-Ancien Wines is a boutique producer (under or around 5,000 cases a year) based in Napa’s Coombsville sub appellation.
-They have been producing high quality Pinot noirs and Chardonnay since their first vintage in 1992 (a tiny 100+ production of a Pinot Noir from four rows in Carneros).
+Ancien Wines is a boutique producer (under or around 5,000 cases a year) previously based at the historic Haynes Vineyard in Coombsville, east of the city of Napa.
+They have been producing high quality Pinot Noir and Chardonnay since their first vintage in 1992.
+Their inaugural vintage was merely a 100+ case production of a Pinot Noir from four rows in Carneros.

-The name Ancien means “Ancient One” and is a tribute to those in the Mediterranean who thousands of years ago started making wine – as well as an homage to the earth and the always changing seasons.
+The name Ancien means “Ancient One” and is a tribute to those in the Mediterranean who thousands of years ago started making wine – as well as an homage to the earth and it’s always changing seasons.

-Both Ken and Teresa have significant of experience with Burgundian varieties including Chardonnay and Pinot Noir; they both used to work at Domain Chandon (Ken in a fun position as an experimental winemaker and Teresa as a Lab Director).
+Both Ken and Teresa have significant of experience with Burgundian varieties including Chardonnay and Pinot Noir; they both used to work at Domain Chandon; Ken in a fun position as an experimental winemaker and Teresa as a Lab Director.

 Select Wines

 The 2014 Ancien Russian River Jouissance Pinot Noir was fermented about 1/4 whole cluster.
 The wine shows delicate aromas and delicate flavors.
 Shows aromas of red cherry, strawberry and as the wine breathes, a touch of mocha.
 Superbly balanced on the palate (with good acidity) it shows flavors of red cherry and blue berry complemented by a desert spice nuance – similar to cinnamon (perhaps from the partial whole cluster/stems during the fermentation).
 Drinks very well young.
 Finishes with slightly dusty, drying tannins.
-The fruit from this wine was sourced from a 2-acre “backyard vineyard” that hasn’t been named – so they created the name Jouissance, which in French means “giving of pleasure” – referring to the wine, not perhaps anything else you might be thinking of when hearing this phrase.
+The fruit from this wine was sourced from a 2-acre “backyard vineyard” that hasn’t been named so they created the name Jouissance, which in French means “giving of pleasure” – referring to the wine, not perhaps anything else you might be thinking of when hearing this phrase.

 Visits/Tastings:

 Since the sale of the Haynes Vineyard Ancien moved their tasting experiences, by appointment to the Vinoce tasting room while they produce their wines at a well-established winery on the Napa side of the Carneros District.
+Tastings are often hosted by someone from Ancien including Ken or Teresa but can be hosted by one of the Vinoce staff since select bottlings are kept on site.
+A tasting typically includes 5 current release wines.

 This tasting room is in the old Sawyer-Tannery Building in Napa’s Tannery Bend District, a very historic part of the city of Napa along the Napa River.
 The Sawyer Tannery building dates from the 1880s; this was once the largest tannery west of the Mississippi and where Nappa Leather originated from.
 Napa’s leather industry began along this part of the Napa River in 1869 and is in a part of town named after both a bend in the Napa River and the old leather tannery.

-The tasting room is located directly across from the Napa River, with the Vine Trail (bike and pedestrian pathway) paralleling the river and located just below their parking lot.
+The space is located directly across from the Napa River, with the Vine Trail (bike and pedestrian pathway) paralleling the river and located just below their parking lot.
 One could bike or walk here from just south of downtown Napa.
 While there is no dock on the river directly in front of the tasting room, the Napa Valley Yacht Club maintains a dock within a short walk of the tasting room and allows guests boats to make a docking request and pay ahead of time via their website.
 One could visit the tasting room coming from boat on the Napa River.

 And during good weather, outdoor seating is also available overlooking the Napa River.